burzum/cakephp-file-storage/Docs/Documentation/How-To-Use.md

 It is up to you how you want to generate the key and build your path.

-I recommend you to read the Gaufrette documentation for the read() and write() methods of the adapters.
+It is highly recommended to read the Gaufrette documentation for the read() and write() methods of the adapters.

 ## Included Event Listeners